cdot/SVGcut/DEVELOPING.md

     + Use UPPER_CASE for module-level and static consts.
     + Use dash-separated-names for CSS classes.
     + Use #CamelCase for DOM ids
 + The use of JS global variables is strongly discouraged.
-Most "globals" can be encapsulated in the `App` singleton if necessary.
+Most "globals" can be encapsulated in the `SVGcut` singleton if necessary.
 + 2-space indentation in JS and HTML.
 + Prefer object-oriented code using ES6 syntax.
 + All methods, functions, and members must be documented using JSDoc.